 Robbie Swifthand has three difficulties, Not so Hard, Hard and Insanity.
 I’ve been playing on Hard as according to the game, it’s the way the game was meant to be played.
 Not so hard is meant for beginners and people who are having trouble with the game, and Insanity has a warning which claims you shouldn’t play it unless you’ve 100% the game on Hard Mode (so I’ll not be touching that any time soon…).
 So, once you’ve finished the game on the difficulty you’re most comfortable with, try again on the next one up – although the game is a bastard to our poor protagonist and gets pleasure in watching you die horrific deaths, it will certainly make you better at platforming and increase your reaction speeds.

 Alternatively, if you don’t want to bump up the difficulty because you’re too scared or worried you’ll end up hitting someone or turning into the Hulk due to how angry it’ll make you, why not go on a treasure hunt?
-Each level has a hidden coin somewhere within the dark recesses – basically, they’re all in hidden caves which you can’t see until you walk into a wall and discover it’s fake, or by throwing the orb at certain structures to open a new passageway.
+Each level has a hidden coin somewhere within the dark recesses – basically, they’re all in hidden caves that you can’t see until you walk into a wall and discover it’s fake, or by throwing the orb at certain structures to open a new passageway.
 You can collect these on your first playthrough, as you progress naturally, but I spent 99% of my time on my first playthrough concentrating on something more important, staying alive.

 But, what are these coins for, I hear you cry?
 Well, if you find out, let me know.
 I’ve found about five of them so far, out of the 60+ levels I’ve completed – not through lack of trying.
 I have noticed two columns on a wall in the hub area which appears to show the coins you’ve collected in a vertical orientation.
 So, my best guess would be that once you’ve collected all of the coins, the wall will open to reveal a secret room of either happiness or more punishment.
 But, I imagine I’ll never discover what lies behind the wall so I’ll just imagine it’s full of man-eating human-sized slugs which have a taste for people whose name begins with ‘R’.
 There, I no longer wish to find out what happens when I collect all the coins, thus won’t try my hardest to do so!
 Although, I imagine that will be one of the trophies when it hits the PS4 shortly.